GurenMashu/Markov-model/README.md

 This was just a learning experience, and the model, as is evident didnt fare too well in terms of accuracy compared to even the most rudimentary modern NLP algorithms

-Better datasets did increase the accuracy value
+Better datasets did increase the accuracy value, so that could be a good means of improving overall accuracy